Marcey1611/Crypto-Microservice/documentation/cryptoservice/key-management/key-management-policy-scp106.md

 - The `KeyManagementService` is responsible for ensuring compliance with this policy.
 - Client-to-alias mapping is exclusively maintained by the `ClientKeyRegistry`.

----

-## 📌 Reference

-This policy fulfills the requirements of OWASP Secure Coding Practice [SCP-106]:
-**“Establish and utilize a policy and process for how cryptographic keys will be managed.”**